Skip to content

 02How is TripStream different from a WhatsApp group, Wanderlog, or TripIt?

-03Can TripStream actually split expenses for a group?
+04Can TripStream actually split expenses for a group?

 Yes.
 Every trip has a Payment-service ledger that records expenses against contributors.
 At settlement the platform runs greedy debt simplification, matching the largest debtor with the largest creditor until the graph clears, so a group of ten settles with the fewest possible transfers.
-The same ledger sits next to bKash and bank-transfer collection, so the trip can run cashless end to end.
+The same ledger sits next to bKash and bank-transfer collection, so the trip runs cashless end to end.

 05How does TripStream protect the trip deposit?